greg-js/arch-wiki-md-repo/wiki/_content/english/Opera.md

 ## Plugins

 For details about different plugins and installation instructions see [Browser plugins](/index.php/Browser_plugins "Browser plugins").
-In Opera, the plugin path can be specified under *Settings > Preferences... > Advanced > Content > Plug-in Options*.
+Note that Opera no longer supports the Netscape plugin API (NPAPI), but only the newer Pepper plugin API (PPAPI).

 ### Adobe Flash